-In order to facilitate the issuance of New Shares, the Board has proposed resolution 1 as an ordinary resolution and resolution 3 as a special resolution in order to seek Shareholder authorities, in addition to the Company's existing authorities, for the allotment on a non-pre-emptive basis of up to 250 million New Shares in total comprising New Ordinary Shares and/or New C Shares.
-Assuming all the New Shares are issued as Ordinary Shares this would represent, approximately 52 per cent. of the Company's issued share capital as at the Latest Practicable Date.
-Any such New Ordinary Shares will be issued at a price determined by the Board and representing a premium to the last reported Net Asset Value per Ordinary Share at the time of the relevant allotment.
+In order to facilitate the issuance of New Shares in the future, the Board has proposed resolution 1 as an ordinary resolution and resolution 3 as a special resolution in order to seek Shareholder authorities, in addition to the Company's existing authorities, for the allotment on a non-pre-emptive basis of up to 400 million New Ordinary Shares and/or New C Shares in total.
+Assuming all the New Shares are issued this would represent, approximately 91.36 per cent. of the Company's issued share capital as at the Latest Practicable Date.
+Any such New Ordinary Shares will be issued at a price determined by the Board and representing a premium to the last reported Net Asset Value per Ordinary Share (including any publicly announced NAV guidance) at the time of the relevant allotment.
 Any such New C Shares will be issued at a price of £1 per C Share.

 The Company intends to publish a prospectus in due course as required for the admission of the New Shares to trading on the Specialist Fund Segment of the Main Market of the London Stock Exchange for listed securities.
-The authority conferred by resolutions 1 and 3 will lapse on 19 February 2022.
-If the authority conferred by resolutions 1 and 3 is exhausted either before or after the 2021 AGM, the Directors intend to seek Shareholder authority to issue further Shares on a non-pre-emptive basis at one or more subsequent general meetings.
+The authority conferred by resolutions 1 and 3 will lapse on 31 December 2023.